 Waterfalls are a fantastic subject to paint, particularly as a study of edges, color, and movement.
 But they can be challenging, with all the twists, turns, breaks, reflections, and turbulence as the water crashes down through the rocks.
-In this post, I will provide you with some guidance for how to paint waterfalls, using master paintings and my study below as examples.
+In this post, I will provide you with some guidelines for painting waterfalls, using master paintings and my study below as examples.
+I cover:

 Simplifying the Shapes and Forms

 One of the major challenges of painting waterfalls is simplifying all the chaos of the quick-moving water into something which makes sense in a painting.
 If you start by trying to paint every twist, turn, and splash of water, you will likely end up with an incoherent mess on the canvas.
 You need to start with big-picture shapes and forms, then build up detail on top of that.